itsnamgyu/cardiac-research/labeler/README.md

 2. Left click on the MRI images to assign the selected label
 3. Use the left, right arrow keys to move between subjects
 4. Use the h, l keys to quickly skip between subjects (10 at a time)
+5. Use the t key to switch between color modes
-5. Close the plot window and the labeling data will be automatically saved to `labels.npy`
+5. Close the plot window and the labeling data will be saved to `label_data.npy`, and the labeled images will be saved to directory `cap_labeled`

 ## Test First!
 *I recommend to test the data save/load functions before you label  multiple images.*